Yes, you will pay a hotel or local tax, but it’s not something you should worry too much about.

 The relatively small amount is one reason not to worry too much about the tax.

 In German, the designation “inkl.
-Ortstaxe” after a price indicates this is so.
-In English, “local tax” is the common translation used.
+Ortstaxe” after a price indicates the tax is included in the price.
+In English, “incl. local tax” is the common translation used.